apache/datafusion/README.md

 </a>

 DataFusion is an extensible query engine written in [Rust] that uses [Apache Arrow] as its in-memory format.

+The DataFusion libraries in this repository are used to build data-centric system software.
+DataFusion also provides the following subprojects, which are packaged versions of DataFusion intended for end users.

+- [DataFusion Python](https://github.com/apache/datafusion-python/) offers a Python interface for SQL and DataFrame queries.
+- [DataFusion Ray](https://github.com/apache/datafusion-ray/) provides a distributed version of DataFusion that scales out on Ray clusters.
+- [DataFusion Comet](https://github.com/apache/datafusion-comet/) is an accelerator for Apache Spark based on DataFusion.

-DataFusion's target users are developers building fast and feature rich database and analytic systems, customized to particular workloads.
+The target audience for the DataFusion crates in this repository are developers building fast and feature rich database and analytic systems, customized to particular workloads.
 See [use cases] for examples.

-"Out of the box," DataFusion offers [SQL] and [`Dataframe`] APIs, excellent [performance], built-in support for CSV, Parquet, JSON, and Avro, extensive customization, and a great community.
+DataFusion offers [SQL] and [`Dataframe`] APIs, excellent [performance], built-in support for CSV, Parquet, JSON, and Avro, extensive customization, and a great community.
-[Python Bindings] are also available.

 DataFusion features a full query planner, a columnar, streaming, multi-threaded, vectorized execution engine, and partitioned data sources.
 You can